Tried and tested, again and again

-Fire attenuation measures how well building materials reduce radiant heat and spread of flame - and is a requirement of many building projects.
+Fire attenuation measures how well building materials reduce radiant heat and the spread of flame - and is a requirement of many building projects.

-Crimsafe screens have been tested to meet Australian Standards for heat attenuation, and can be used an alternative solution to the fire protection standard, with consultation from a qualified fire engineer or certifier.
+Crimsafe screens have been tested to meet Australian Standards for heat attenuation, and can be used as an alternative solution to the fire protection standard, with consultation from a qualified fire engineer or certifier.

 This offers you flexibility in your building designs and savings on cost.

 A Crimsafe screen is placed over an opening of a furnace constructed in accordance with AS 1530.4 and the reduction of radiant heat is measured.

 Crimsafe has achieved up to 45% attenuation of radiant heat, as certified by the CSIRO.